Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Related Works

 \subsection{Deep Learning based Approaches}

 Recently, there has been significant research interest in the design of deep learning based approaches for video retrieval.
-For example, Shao et al.~\cite{shao2021temporal} proposed temporal context aggregation which incorporates long-range temporal information for content-based video retrieval.
-Intrator et al.~\cite{intrator2023self} proposed a multi-view self-supervised learning method for learning informative representations of a sequence of video frames, which can be used to group disjoint tracklets generated by a spatio-temporal tracking algorithm based on their appearance, by measuring the similarity between tracklets representations.
-In addition, Ma et al.~\cite{ma2020vlanet} explored a method for performing video moment retrieval in a weakly-supervised manner.
-Lin et al.~\cite{lin2020weakly} also proposed a semantic completion network including the proposal generation module to score all candidate proposals in a single pass.
+For example, Intrator et al.~\cite{intrator2023self} proposed a multi-view self-supervised learning method for learning informative representations of a sequence of video frames, which can be used to group disjoint tracklets generated by a spatio-temporal tracking algorithm based on their appearance.
 Kordopatis et al.~\cite{kordopatis2022dns} proposed a video retrieval framework based on knowledge distillation that addresses the problem of performance-efficiency trade-off.
-Besides, Li et al.~\cite{li2011automatic} present an unsupervised method to detect and track colonic lesions in endoscopic videos, which facilitates detection of polyps and abnormal mucosa in real time as the physician is performing the procedure.
-Amber et al.~\cite{amber2015feature} make the first attempt to propose a feature point based polyp tracking method for polyp tracking in endoscopic videos.
 Yu et al.~\cite{yu2022end} present a plug-in module named instance tracking head named ITH for synchronous polyp detection and tracking, which can be assembled on an object detector for real-time detection and tracking of polyp instances in colonoscopy videos.
 Chen et al.~\cite{chen2023colo} also proposed a self-supervised contrastive representation learning scheme named Colo-SCRL to learn spatial representations from colonoscopic video datasets, which demonstrates the priority of visual representation learning.

 As for the meta-learning methods, Yu et al.~\cite{yu2022meta} propose Meta-ADD based on Meta learning, which can learn to classify concept drift by offline pre-training a model on data stream with known drifts, then online fine-tuning model to improve detection accuracy.
 Khodak et al.~\cite{khodak2019adaptive} introduce ARUBA framework for designing and understanding practical meta-learning methods that integrates sophisticated formalizations of task-similarity with the extensive literature on online convex optimization and sequential prediction algorithms.
 Besides, Wang et al.~\cite{wang2022meta} propose a meta-learning based hyperspectral target detection using Siamese network to enhance the generalization ability of the transferred model and its adaptation to new tasks.
 Typically, these approaches first rank videos based on a coarse-grained manner, in order to filter videos with similarity lower than a predefined threshold.
 However, learning visual representation is by no means a trivial task.
 In addition, in these approaches, both coarse- and fine-grained components are typically built based on hand-crafted features with traditional aggregations and heuristic/non-learnable approaches for similarity calculation which results in sub-optimal performance.
 To this end, these solutions are incapable of capturing a large variety of temporal similarity patterns due to their rigid aggregation approach, which hinders the further performance improvement for colonoscopic polyp retrieval tasks.